Fredyy90/jQuery-RoundSelect/README.md

 <div id="holder"></div>
 ```

-Create the forms field, witch should hold to data of you selected elipse:
+Create the forms field, which should hold to data of you selected elipse:

 ```html
 <input id="roundselect_cx" name="roundselect_cx" type="text"/>